Skip to Content

 Warms Springs and Hot Springs offer different activities, such as hiking, swimming, and biking.

 But of course, the real attraction here is the Omni Homestead Resort, a beautiful and high-class resort with golf, tennis, and fabulous restaurants.
+It is definitely one of the best resorts in Virginia and a bucket-list destination!

 (The Homestead Resort is probably our favorite Virginia weekend getaway if you’re having a hard time deciding.
 But it’s definitely a different experience from the small towns on this list.